Introduction: Why These Tools Matter...

 Pros:

-• Supports time-series and anomaly detection out-of-the-box.
+• Supports time-series and anomaly detection natively.

 Cons:

-• Performance can vary with database size and complexity.
+• Performance varies with database scale.

 8. Caffe